Guiseley: Places of worship

 Guiseley's church, dedicated to St Oswald, was the centre of a large parish that included many surrounding villages.
 It was used by generations of the Longfellow family.
 Henry Wadsworth Longfellow's 5th great-grandfather left here for the New World in the 17th century.
 The rector of St Oswald's for several decades was Rev. Robert More (died in 1642), the father-in-law of the English explorer, Captain Christopher Levett.
 Patrick Brontë and Maria Branwell were married at St Oswald's and became the parents of six children, including Anne, Branwell, Charlotte and Emily Brontë.
+St Oswald's is now part of a united parish with St Paul's Church in Esholt.